wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 2.3.3 =
+- Fixed an issue that when the `include retweet` option is unchecked, the count parameter was not accurately reflected in the `search` rule type.
+- Fixed an undefined index warning that occurred by specifying an excessive value in the count parameter.
 - Added the visibility options for media elements to the widget forms.

 = 2.3.2 - 05/04/2014 =